ANRAR4/AutoBTD6/README.md

 <br>
 Additionally the scripts allow you to record your own playthroughs to a textual description which can be automatically replayed afterwards.

+The scripts have only been tested on Windows.

 **Please be aware Ninja Kiwi doesn't support modding or use of external scripts for automated farming and may flag or ban accounts as a result when using this or similar scripts(although this hasn't happend to any of my accounts yet).**

 # Table of contents